MichaelCurrin/learn-to-code/en/topics/scripting_languages/JavaScript/libraries/react_native.md

 error Command failed with exit code 1.
 ```

-So you'll want to either install it globally using `Y` or manual install.
-Or maybe install `expo` in dev dependencies.
+So you'll want to either install it globally using `Y` or manual instally I guess.

 Note using `npx expo start:web` didn't do anything.